What is China's peace proposal for the war in Ukraine? - ExBulletin

 China’s support for Russia has been largely rhetorical and political.
 Beijing helped prevent efforts to condemn Moscow at the United Nations.
 There is no public evidence that it is currently supplying weapons to Russia, but the US has said China is already providing non-lethal support and could do more.

-Blinken said he told the Chinese envoy to the meeting, Wang Yi, that this would be a serious problem.
+Blinken said he told the meeting’s Chinese envoy, Wang Yi, that “it would be a serious problem.”

-The NATO chief said on Wednesday he had seen signs that China may be ready to supply weapons and has warned that it would support a violation of international law.
+The NATO chief said on Wednesday he had seen signs that China might be ready to supply weapons and warned it would support a breach of international law.

 Russian and Chinese forces have held joint exercises since the invasion, most recently with the South African Navy in a shipping lane off the South African coast.